SWING PAST SHOULDER PAIN

 Shoulder and elbow care

-Crystal Clinic is certified by The Joint Commission in total shoulder replacement and our orthopedic specialists are skilled in treating all types of injuries and conditions affecting the shoulder and elbow.
-We will develop a customized treatment plan just for you.
-This may include non-surgical treatment options to reduce pain and improve your range of motion, such as physical therapy, medication or injections with steroids or platelet rich plasma (PRP).
+Crystal Clinic is certified by The Joint Commission in total shoulder replacement surgery, and our world-class orthopedic shoulder specialists are skilled in treating all types of injuries and conditions affecting the shoulder and elbow.
+They will develop a customized shoulder treatment plan just for you, which may include non-surgical treatment options to reduce pain and improve your range of motion, such as physical therapy, medication or injections with steroids or platelet rich plasma (PRP).

-Our shoulder and elbow surgeons are trained in the use of minimally invasive arthroscopic techniques, which are often used for rotator cuff tears, recurrent dislocated shoulders, and impingements.
-We’ve also developed a rotator cuff technique that reinforces the repaired tendon with donor tissue to improve healing, pain relief and shoulder function, while reducing the risk of re-tearing.
-When performing total shoulder or reverse total shoulder replacement, we use a computerized navigation system to ensure extreme precision and control in joint replacement.
+Our shoulder and elbow surgeons are trained in the use of minimally invasive arthroscopic shoulder surgery techniques, which are often used for rotator cuff tears, recurrent dislocated shoulders, and impingements.
+Our shoulder specialists have also developed a rotator cuff surgery technique that reinforces the repaired tendon with donor tissue to improve healing, pain relief and shoulder function, while reducing the risk of re-tearing.
+When performing total shoulder replacement surgery or reverse total shoulder replacement surgery, we use a computerized navigation system to further ensure extreme precision and control for optimal and faster shoulder surgery recovery.

 Rafal Z. Stachowicz, M.D.